Dominican Republic: First Republic (1844–1861)

-Threatening the nation's independence were renewed Haitian invasions.
-In March 1844, Rivière-Hérard attempted to reimpose his authority, but the Dominicans put up stiff opposition and inflicted heavy casualties on the Haitians.
+In March 1844, Haiti invaded but the Dominicans put up stiff opposition and inflicted heavy casualties on the Haitians.
+By April 15, Dominican forces had defeated the Haitian forces on both land and sea.

-The Battle of Azua was the first major battle of the Dominican War of Independence and was fought on March 19.
-The Dominicans opened the battle with a cannon barrage followed by rifle discharges and machete charges.
-When the Haitian commander, Vicent Jean Degales, was beheaded by the Dominicans, his troops retreated in disarray.
-The outnumbered Dominican forces suffered only five casualties in the battle while the Haitians sustained over 1,000 killed.
-The Battle of Santiago was the second major battle of the war and was fought on March 30.
-The Haitians charged the Dominicans under grapeshot and musketry fire and were repulsed.
-At sea, the Dominicans defeated the Haitians at the Battle of Tortuguero off the coast of Azua on April 15, temporarily expelling Haitian forces.

 In early July 1844, Duarte was urged by his followers to take the title of President of the Republic.
 Duarte agreed, but only if free elections were arranged.
 However, Santana's forces took Santo Domingo on July 12, and they declared Santana ruler of the Dominican Republic.
 Santana then put Mella, Duarte, and Sánchez in jail.
 On February 27, 1845, Santana executed María Trinidad Sánchez, heroine of La Trinitaria, and others for conspiracy.